madan2056/product-basket/README.md

 ```

 ### Some information
-- This package is specific developed for Neptrox Shopping App
+- This package is specific developed for Neptrox Shopping App.
+- Please, load routes in Admin Section Route List Panel.